70: During the Jewish rebellion against Rome, Roman legions break through Jerusalem’s middle wall, but are driven back by the Jewish defenders.

 1818: “The Jew of Malta” by Christopher Marlow which was billed as “The Famous Tragedy of The Rich Jew of Malta” “was revived by Edmund Kean at Drury Lane.”

-1824: Birthdate of Sabato Morais, the native of Leghorn, Italy who rise to become one of the earliest and most prominent Rabbis to serve the American Jewish Community.
+1824: Birthdate of Sabato Morais, the native of Leghorn, Italy who rose to become one of the earliest and most prominent Rabbis to serve the American Jewish Community.
 [This is based on an article published at the time of his death.
 Other sources show April 13, 1824.]

 1836: Birthdate of Rabbi Moses Samuel Zuckermandl, the native of Breslau who studied under Samson Raphael Hirsch